LBHackney-IT/Data-Platform-Playbook/docs/docs/alloy-ingestion.md

   - Alloy Export Crawler **Parent Table**
   - Alloy Refined Crawler **Parent Table**

-Removing files from this location will result in the related resources also being destroyed.
+Removing files from this location will result in the related AWS resources also being destroyed when the Terraform in applied.